 - Anterior sternoclavicular ligament: situated anterior to the joint

-Acriomioclavicular ligament: situated on top of the joint
+- Acriomioclavicular ligament: situated on top of the joint

-Superior glenohumeral ligament, middle glenohumeral ligament and the inferior glenohumeral ligament stretch from the superomedial aspect of the glenoid cavity to the lesser tubercle found on the proximal part of the humerus.
+- Superior glenohumeral ligament, middle glenohumeral ligament, and the inferior glenohumeral ligament stretch from the superomedial aspect of the glenoid cavity to the lesser tubercle found on the proximal part of the humerus.

-Coracohumral ligament stretches from the inferior aspect of the coracoid process to the greater tubercle found on the proximal part of the humerus.
+- The coracohumeral ligament stretches from the inferior aspect of the coracoid process to the greater tubercle found on the proximal part of the humerus.

-Transverse humeral ligament works to stabilize the tendon of the long head of the Biceps brachii muscle between the greater and lesser tubercle.
+Transverse humeral ligament works to stabilize the tendon of the long head of the biceps brachii muscle between the greater and lesser tubercle.

 Anterior axioappendicular muscles

-There are four anterior axioappendicular muscles and they function to allow the movement of the pectoral girdle.
-These muscles, along with their origins, insertions, functions and innervations are as follows:
+There are four anterior axioappendicular muscles, and they function to allow the movement of the pectoral girdle.
+These muscles, along with their origins, insertions, functions, and innervations are as follows:

-Subclavius muscle originates from the 1st rib and its cartilage and inserts the subclavian groove, found inferiorly, in the middle third of the clavicle.
+Subclavius muscle originates from the 1st rib and its cartilage and inserts into the subclavian groove, found inferiorly, in the middle third of the clavicle.
 It elevates the 1st rib while depressing the clavicle and is innervated by the subclavian nerve.

-Serratus anterior originates from the 8th–9th ribs and inserts the costal surface of the scapula, medially.
+Serratus anterior originates from the 8th–9th ribs and inserts into the costal surface of the scapula, medially.
 It moves the scapula anteriorly (protraction) while stabilizing it.
 It also moves it upwards.
 Serratus anterior is innervated by the long thoracic nerve.

 Posterior axioappendicular muscles

-Superficial muscles, along with their origins, insertions, functions and innervations are as follows:
+Superficial muscles, along with their origins, insertions, functions, and innervations are as follows:

-Deep muscles, along with their origins, insertions, functions and innervations are as follows:
+Deep muscles, along with their origins, insertions, functions, and innervations are as follows:

-Scapulohumerus muscles are a group of 7 muscles that assist in stabilizing the glenohumeral joint by connecting the humerus to the scapula.
+Scapulohumeral muscles are a group of 7 muscles that assist in stabilizing the glenohumeral joint by connecting the humerus to the scapula.

 Similarly, rotator cuff muscles stabilize the glenohumeral joint during external and internal rotation of the arm.

-- Teres minor muscle originates from the lateral border of the scapula and inserts the posterior facet of the greater tubercle of the humerus.
+- Teres minor muscle originates from the lateral border of the scapula and inserts into the posterior facet of the greater tubercle of the humerus.
 It is innervated by the axillary nerve and rotates the humerus externally.